 Consider Other Investigative Avenues to Identify the Suspect

-• Check other reports and field interviews for suspicious subjects/vehicles, disturbances, neighbor complaints, etc…
+- Check other reports and field interviews for suspicious subjects/vehicles, disturbances and neighbor complaints.

 Debrief All Arrestees Charged in Unrelated Offenses About Known Criminal Information

-• A valuable investigative tool for gathering intelligence on property crimes or any other type of crime for that matter
+- This can be a valuable investigative tool for gathering intelligence on property crimes or any other type of crime for that matter.

-• For example, instead of asking: “Do you know anyone committing crimes in the area?” you can ask: “Who do you know that is breaking into homes or businesses?”
+- After processing your arrestees and post-Miranda questioning about the crime leading to their arrest, ask them about their knowledge of other crimes in the area.
+Be specific and ask open-ended questions.
+For example, instead of asking: “Do you know anyone committing crimes in the area?” you can ask: “Who do you know who is breaking into homes or businesses?”

 Consider the Application of Technology to Your Investigations

-• Some manufacturers offer tracking software for their products in the event of theft or misplacement
+- Many cell phones, laptops, iPads and vehicles can be tracked via GPS and most manufacturers offer tracking software for their products in the event of theft or misplacement.